Parallel transport on matrix manifolds and Exponential Action

 \subsection{Symmetric Bilinear forms}

-As we will discuss pseudo-Riemannian metric, it is appropriate to review some quick facts about bilinear forms, which could be considered as inner products without the positive-definite requirement.
+As we will discuss pseudo-Riemannian metric, it is appropriate to review some quick facts about bilinear forms, which are indefinite scalar products.
+While we work with the real case, the proofs and results in the main reference \cite{GohbergIndefinite} for the Hermitian case carry through readily.
 The main results that we need are about subspaces.
-A symmetric bilinear form, or just {\it form} on a vector space $\cE$ is a scalar-valued bilinear map from $\cE\times\cE$ to $\R$, denoted by $\langle v, w\rangle$.
+A symmetric bilinear form, or just {\it form}, or \emph{scalar product} on a vector space $\cE$ is a scalar-valued bilinear map from $\cE\times\cE$ to $\R$, denoted by $\langle v, w\rangle$.
 For brevity, we will omit the word {\it symmetric} as we will only work with symmetric bilinear forms.
 If we identify $\cE$ with $\R^n$ and represent the form by a matrix $\rB$, then $\langle v, w\rangle = \langle v, w\rangle_{\rB} = v^{\sfT}\rB w$ for $v, w\in\cE$.
 It is nondegenerate (or we also say $\cE$ is nondegenerate) if $\rB$ is nonsingular, or $\langle v, w\rangle = 0$ for all $w\in\cE$ implies $v=0$.
 This latter formulation is useful if $\cE$ is a matrix space.
 We can restrict the form $\langle , \rangle$ to a subspace $\cV\subset \cE$.
-In contrast to the positive-definite case, a form may be degenerate on $\cV$ even if it is nondegenate on $\cE$.
+In contrast to the positive-definite case, an indefinite scalar product may be degenerate on $\cV$ even if it is nondegenerate on $\cE$.
 We define the orthogonal complement $\cV_{_{\perp}}$ of $\cV$ as follows